dda410/Bproject/GUIDES/evaluationOfTraceDroid4-4.md

 #### TESTING EXTERNAL APPLICATION

-The external application we tested it is called [aptoide](https://en.aptoide.com/), a famous alternative app store widely used.
+The external applications we tested are [aptoide](https://en.aptoide.com/), a famous alternative app store, [firefox](https://www.mozilla.org/en-US/firefox/android/), Mozilla's Android mobile browser and [waze](https://www.waze.com/), a widely used mobile navigation app.
 Any other application with api level <= 19 can be tested and used by TraceDroid 4.4.
 We first downloaded its .apk file and then performed the following:

 - Extract the manifest.xml file to check that minSdkVersion was greater than 10 (Android 2.3.4 api level) and smaller or equal to 19